mjkaufer/Mongit/README.md

 ## Installation & Running

 Install using `npm install`.
+Copy `config/settings.sample.js` as `config/settings.js`.
 You'll need a subreddit and a post in that subreddit.
-Substitute the subreddit name into the variable `subredditName` and the id of the post into the variable `postId`.
-Then, to run the console, type in `node main.js --user $redditUsername --pass $redditPassword`.
+In `settings.js`, substitute the subreddit name into the variable `subredditName` and the id of the post into the variable `postId`.
+Set the `username` and `password` variables to your reddit account credentials.
+Then, to run the console, type in `node main.js`.
 You might want to make it so that your subreddit only allows moderators to post, so nobody can 'inject' data into your server.

 ## Usage